ravelandante/roboviz/README.md

 ##### Example

-Two full example JSON files are given in the source code (homogenous + heterogeneous)
+Two full example JSON files are given in the source code (homogeneous + heterogeneous)

 ****